Lee's Summit, MO Dental Fillings

 Treatment Using Composite Fillings

-The first step in your treatment is for your Lee's Summit family dentist to remove all traces of decay and old filling material, creating a clean, disease-free area.
-Next, your dentist will apply an etching material to create tiny holes in the surface of your tooth to retain the filling material.
+The first step in your treatment is for Dr. O'Bryan, your Lee's Summit family dentist, to remove all traces of decay and old filling material, creating a clean, disease-free area.
+Next, Dr. O'Bryan will apply an etching material to create tiny holes in the surface of your tooth to retain the filling material.
 The etching material is rinsed off, and a bonding agent is applied.
 This allows the filling material to adhere to your tooth.